mcnuttandrew/mcnuttandrew.github.io/src/text-chunks/about.md

 I am a PhD student in Computer Science at the University of Chicago.
-My work falls in the intersection of the Data Visualization and HCI fields.
+My work falls in the intersection of  Data Visualization and HCI.

 <br/>